BestTimesToVisit.com Logo

 culture

-Suriname is incredibly diverse, with influences from Indigenous, Javanese, Indian, Creole, Chinese, and European cultures.
+Suriname is incredibly diverse, with influences from Indigenous, Javanese, Indian, Creole, and Maroon cultures.
 Embrace this!
-Learn a few basic phrases in Sranan Tongo, the lingua franca, like 'Fa waka?'
-(How are you?) or 'Moei dei!'
-(Good day!).
-Showing respect for elders and being mindful of dress codes when visiting religious sites (like mosques or temples) will go a long way.
+Try to learn a few basic greetings in Sranan Tongo ('Fa waka?' for 'How are you?') or Dutch ('Goedendag').
+Showing respect for elders and being mindful of dress codes when visiting religious sites or rural communities goes a long way.

 food